jkuhnregnier/hacking-resources/computer/laptop.md

 For the moment, I have two resources I can recommend to anyone (more will be added later):

-* https://www.slant.co, here for example with a discussion on the (https://www.slant.co/topics/103/~best-laptop-for-programming)[best laptop for programming]
+* https://www.slant.co, here for example with a discussion on the [best laptop for programming](https://www.slant.co/topics/103/~best-laptop-for-programming)
 * https://ifixit.org/, here for example with a discussion [on the MacBook Pro](https://ifixit.org/blog/10305/macbook-pro-2018-teardown/)
 * https://www.reddit.com/, here for example with a discussion [on the best laptops for programming](https://www.reddit.com/r/learnprogramming/comments/5tm0lr/good_programming_laptop/)